Free standard shipping and returns on all orders

 What is a fragrance wheel?

-SUBFAMILY OF FLORAL FRAGRANCES
+SUBFAMILIES OF FLORAL FRAGRANCES

-Soft Floral - A musky, sweet and powdery floral olfactory composition derived from violet and lavender.
+Soft Floral - a musky, sweet, and powdery floral olfactory composition derived from violet and lavender.

 OTHER FLORAL VARIATIONS

-Floral Woody
+Woody Floral

-Floral Green
+Green Floral

-Floral White
+White Floral

-Floral Musk
+Musk Floral

-Floral Aldehyde
+Aldehyde Floral

 Aquatic Floral

-Floral Fruity
+Fruity Floral

-USUAL FLORAL NOTES IN PERFUMERY
+COMMON FLORAL NOTES IN PERFUMERY

 Jasmine